-How is an investment in the Notes different from a direct investment in the securities of the companies underlying the indices from an economic perspective?
+How is an investment in the Notes different from a direct investment in the securities of the companies underlying the index from an economic perspective?

 Owning the Notes is different from owning securities of the underlying companies.
 The Notes do not represent a direct substitute for an investment in such securities.
-Investing in the Notes provides the opportunity to participate in a percentage increase in the level of the indices (subject to the 8% cap per three-month period as discussed above under "What happens if the 8% cap is applicable in one or more three-month periods" and subject to the fact that the significance of a percentage change in an index during a three-month period will depend in part on its level at the relevant time) while guaranteeing at maturity repayment of the principal amount and a minimum aggregate return of \$1 for each \$10 Note in respect of the entire term of the Notes, subject to any Extraordinary Hedging Costs.
-The Notes serve as a way of participating in the appreciation (subject to a cap) or depreciation in the levels of the Indices while assuring the ultimate return of the principal amount invested.
+Investing in the Notes provides the opportunity to participate in a percentage increase in the level of the index (subject to the 10% cap per three-month period as discussed above under "What happens if the 10% cap is applicable in one or more three-month periods?") while guaranteeing at maturity repayment of the \$10 principal amount per Note and a minimum aggregate return of \$1 for each \$10 Note in respect of the entire term of the Notes, subject to any extraordinary hedging costs.
+The Notes serve as a way of participating in the appreciation (subject to the cap) or depreciation (without limitation) in the level of the index while assuring the ultimate return of the principal amount invested.